 Horses kept on agricultural holdings have an assumed N excretion of 50 kg per animal per year and are assumed to spend 25% of the year housed.
+Whereas goats and deer have assumed N excretion of 8.4 and 29.3 kg N per animal per year, respectively and are assumed to spend 8 and 25% of the year housed, respectively.
 Emission factors (expressed as %TAN) are assumed to be the same as for cattle on FYM.